 After this first phase the objects dry for about a week and then are finished using special metal tools to add the finishing touches, to clean off the edges and eventually to attach handles and spouts.

 After about 20 days the object has completely dried and is ready to be fired for the first time at a temperature of 1020 degrees centigrade.
 After the first firing the object is now called bisque.

 After firing, the bisque object is immersed in a bath of metal oxides to cover the porous terracotta.

 Just as there are three methods of working the clay, there are three stages in the painting process.

-The design is applied onto the bisque using the “pounce” technique.
+- The design is applied onto the bisque using the “pounce” technique.
 The stencil is created by copying the design onto transparent paper and then a fine needle pierces the pattern intermittently.
 The stencil is placed on the bisque and using the pounce (a cotton ball containing crushed carbon) the design is transferred leaving a fine carbon outline.
-The carbon outline burns off during the second firing.
+During the second firing, the carbon outline burns off.

-he final work phase involves spraying liquid glass onto the objects before they are fired for the second time at 930 degrees centigrade.
-The glazing step ensures optimum colour quality as the glass renders the colours brighter, more intense and more resistant.
+The final phase involves spraying liquid glass onto the object before it is fired for the second time at 930 degrees centigrade.
+This glazing step ensures optimum colour quality as the glass renders the colours brighter, more intense and more resistant.